Pain after partial knee replacement – what to do?

 3. Laboratory tests

-• Rule out infections through blood tests and joint puncture.
+• Exclusion of infections through blood tests and joint puncture.

 • Painkillers: NSAIDs or paracetamol for pain relief.

-• Goal: Improve joint stability, mobility and muscles.
+• Goal: To improve joint stability, mobility, and muscle strength.

 • Measures: